eloraiby/delaunay/README.md

-# Relatively Robust Divide and Conquer 2D Delaunay Triangulation Algorithm
+# Relatively Robust Divide and Conquer 2D Delaunay Construction Algorithm

 Copyright 2005(c) Wael El Oraiby, All rights reserved.

 ### Introduction

-This is a library that builds a 2D Delaunay triangulation using a divide and conquer algorithm very similar to the one by Guibas and Stolfi.
+This is a library that builds a 2D Delaunay Construction using a divide and conquer algorithm very similar to the one by Guibas and Stolfi.

+Given a set of inputs points, the program will output Delaunay faces (not necessarly triangles, as long as the points are circomscribed to a circle).

 Thanks to: